 - live in Canada.

 The DTC or Disability Amount is an income tax credit for people who meet the definition of disability under Canada’s income tax laws.
-You must apply for the DTC and be found eligible for the DTC to be eligible for your RDSP (please see Disability Tax Credit above).
+You must apply for the DTC and be found eligible for the DTC to be eligible to have an RDSP (please see Disability Tax Credit above).

 The RDSP “plan holder” is the person who sets up and manages the RDSP.
 The plan holder may be the beneficiary or may be another person, for example the parent of the beneficiary.